product guideMar 8, 2026·11 min read

 What credentials are required?+

 Three credentials: Anthropic API key (used by Researcher and Classifier agents), Pipedrive API token (for deal, activity, and note creation), and Gmail OAuth2 (for email trigger).
 The README includes step-by-step setup for all three.
+The ITP test results in the bundle show measured performance across edge cases, not just happy-path data.

 How does the Researcher gather sender intelligence?+

 The Researcher uses web_search with the sender email domain and name as anchors.
 It investigates the sender's company, role, recent news, and cross-references against existing Pipedrive contacts.
 Output includes a research confidence score — unknown senders get lower confidence but are still classified.
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 Can I change the confidence threshold?+